 How is PTSD treated?

 There are a few different empirically-supported treatments available for PTSD.
-Two of the most popular treatments include prolonged exposure (also called PE; see Foa et al., 2011 for a comprehensive review) and cognitive processing therapy (also called CPT; Resick & Schnicke, 1992).
+Two of the most popular treatments for Post-traumatic Stress Disorder include prolonged exposure (also called PE; see Foa et al., 2011 for a comprehensive review) and cognitive processing therapy (also called CPT; Resick & Schnicke, 1992).
 PE involves education around responding to trauma, exposure to the traumatic memory in a gradual and systematic manner, and processing the meaning of the traumatic event.
 CPT, on the other hand, has more emphasis on processing the thoughts and interpretations about the event.
 Both of them have research supporting their efficacy.

 Where can I get more information about PTSD?